-Diabetes is the number one cause of reversible vision loss in American adults, contributing to as many as 5,000 cases of legal blindness each year.
+Diabetes is the number one cause of reversible vision loss in American adults.
+It contributes to as many as 5,000 cases of legal blindness each year.

-While the entire eye is vulnerable to injury, one part in particular--the retina--is especially sensitive to damage in people with diabetes.
-The retina is located deep inside the eye and is often compared with the film in a 35-millimeter camera: It detects light and color, and it sends information to the brain that is put together into an image.Damage to the retina, known as "retinopathy," is especially common among people with uncontrolled blood glucose levels and people who have had diabetes for many years.
+While the entire eye is vulnerable to injury, one part in particular is especially sensitive to damage in people with diabetes.
+This is the retina, which is located deep inside the eye and is often compared with the film in a 35-millimeter camera.
+It detects light and color, and it sends information to the brain that is put together into an image.Damage to the retina is known as "retinopathy."
+It is especially common among people with uncontrolled blood glucose levels and people who have had diabetes for many years.
 Not everyone with retinopathy will experience vision loss, however.
 Severe disease can sometimes develop without any telltale symptoms.
 That's why early diagnosis and prompt treatment are the keys to preventing serious eye damage in the future.

 Consume a healthy, diabetes-friendly diet.

 Seek treatment for anemia, atherosclerosis, and kidney disease.

 Schedule yearly checkups with an eye healthcare provider.
 Schedule them more often if diagnosed with retinopathy.

 Studies have shown that nearly all people with type 1 diabetes experience at least some degree of retinopathy after living with the disease for 20 years.
 This is also true for more than half of those with type 2 diabetes.
 Uncontrolled blood glucose levels can increase the risk of retinopathy, and infrequent visits to the eye healthcare provider can delay diagnosis and lead to serious complications.
 Research suggests that certain minority groups, such as non-Hispanic blacks and Mexican Americans older than 40, are at a greater risk than others of developing retinopathy.

 Contact an ophthalmologist if any of the following symptoms develop:

 Fluctuations in vision quality